isomerpages/moe-stanthonyspri/_the-anthonian-experience/Curriculum@SAPS/Science.md

 To arouse students’ interest in Science, an exciting and enriching experiential garden trail to SAPS Science Learning Hub was designed for our Primary 1 and Primary 2 Anthonians to learn more about plants.

 The garden trail was integrated with Social Studies for Primary 1 and Programme Active Learning for Primary 2.
-Through the trail, Primary 1 pupils get to interact with the nature and to observe garden etiquettes while the Primary 2 identify the different types of leaves.
+Through the trail,&nbsp;Primary 1 pupils get to interact with the nature&nbsp;and to observe garden&nbsp;etiquettes&nbsp;while the Primary 2 identify&nbsp;the different&nbsp;types of leaves.&nbsp;

 Using their senses, they got to see, smell, feel and touch the different plants in the garden.
 They had the opportunity to take a closer look at the different parts of plants and garden wildlife such as snails and insects.
 They had a great time going outdoor exploring the gardens!